khalil-research/PyEPO/docs/source/content/examples/data.rst

 optDataset
 ==========

-``pyepo.data.optDataset`` is PyTorch Dataset, which stores the features and their corresponding costs of the objective function and solves optimization problems to get optimal solutions and optimal objective values.
+``pyepo.data.optDataset`` is PyTorch Dataset, which stores the features and their corresponding costs of the objective function, and **solves optimization problems to get optimal solutions and optimal objective values**.

 .. autoclass:: pyepo.data.dataset.optDataset